 A. Smith Bowman (Fredericksburg)

-Watch out, Kentucky!
-This distillery is knocking out the competition with its award-grabbing bourbons.
-The John J. Bowman single barrel was recognized as the World’s Best Bourbon at the World Whiskies Awards last year, and its Abraham Bowman port-finished bourbon took home the prize in 2016.
+This distillery’s award-grabbing bourbons include John J. Bowman single barrel, recognized as the World’s Best Bourbon at the World Whiskies Awards in 2017, and its Abraham Bowman port-finished bourbon, which took home the prize in 2016.
 The distillery is housed in a large brick warehouse, with free tours available Monday through Saturday.
 Best of all, there are a few Bowman spirits that are only served at the distillery itself.

 Belmont Farm (Culpeper)

-Before the recent craft spirits revival, Virginia’s distilling scene was mostly associated with moonshining in the Blue Ridge Mountains region.
-Belmont Farm Distillery combines the best of both worlds, operating as a craft distillery that makes legalized “moonshine” out of unaged corn whiskey.
-Belmont’s founder, Chuck Miller—himself the grandson of a Prohibition-era moonshiner—opened the distillery in the 1980s, making it the first registered craft distillery in the county.
+Before the craft spirits revival, Virginia’s distilling scene was mostly associated with moonshining in the Blue Ridge Mountains.
+Belmont Farm Distillery combines the best of both worlds, operating as a craft distillery that makes unaged corn whiskey.
+Founder Chuck Miller, the grandson of a Prohibition-era moonshiner, opened the distillery in the 1980s, making it the first registered craft distillery in the county.
 Located in Culpeper, on Miller’s family farm, it’s open seasonally with ample outdoor space for sipping in the sun.

 Catoctin Creek (Purcellville)

-An hour outside of Washington, D.C., in Purcellville, Catoctin Creek Distilling Co. has been part of the great rye rebirth in American distilling with its innovative products.
-Its flagship Roundstone, which the distillery calls a “pre-Prohibition” rye, is made of 100 percent organic rye.
-Catoctin’s brandies, made with 100 percent local fruit, are also superb, and include peach, apple and pear, which are great on their own or mixed into a cocktail.
-Tours and tastings are Tuesday through Sunday in a brick-lined room featuring a formidable central bar that overlooks the warehouse where the distilling takes place.
+An hour outside of Washington, D.C., Catoctin Creek is part of the great rye rebirth in American distilling.
+Its flagship Roundstone, which the distillery calls a “pre-Prohibition” rye, is made of 100% organic rye.
+Its brandies, made with 100% local fruit, are also superb, including peach, apple and pear spirits––all great on their own or mixed into a cocktail.
+Tours and tastings take place Tuesday through Sunday in a brick-lined room featuring a formidable central bar that overlooks the warehouse where the distilling takes place.

 James River (Richmond)

-If you’re a gin lover, Richmond’s James River Distillery has you covered.
-The distillery’s flagship Commonwealth gin can be found in bars and stores across Virginia and beyond.
-While Commonwealth is positioned as a “new Western” style of gin that uses two types of hops and fresh cantaloupe, among other ingredients, the distillery’s Continental gin offers a more juniper-forward style of a traditional London dry gin.
-James River is also willing to push the boundaries with its Øster Vit, a play on aquavit that’s steeped alongside oyster shells from Virginia’s famed Rappahannock Oyster Co.
-The distillery tasting room is open Monday through Saturday afternoon.Continue to 5 of 7 below.
+If you’re a gin lover, Richmond’s James River has you covered.
+Its flagship Commonwealth gin can be found in bars and stores across Virginia and beyond.
+Positioned as a “new Western” style, it uses two types of hops and fresh cantaloupe, among other botanicals.
+Continental gin offers a more juniper-forward London dry style.
+James River also pushes the boundaries with its Øster Vit, a play on aquavit that’s steeped with oyster shells from Virginia’s famed Rappahannock Oyster Co.
+The tasting room is open Monday through Saturday.Continue to 5 of 7 below.

-Drop by to see the large silverback gorilla statue out front, then stay for the delicious spirits.
-Located along Virginia’s Route 151—dubbed Alcohol Alley by virtue of having five wineries, three breweries, a cidery and a distillery along its path—Silverback Distillery in Afton is one of the state’s hidden gems.
-And with the surrounding Blue Ridge Mountains, it’s certainly one of the prettiest Virginia distilleries to visit.
+Come for the large silverback gorilla statue out front, then stay for the delicious spirits.
+Located along Virginia’s Route 151—dubbed Alcohol Alley for its five wineries, three breweries, cidery and distillery—this is one of the state’s hidden gems.
+The surrounding Blue Ridge Mountains make it one of the prettiest Virginia distilleries to visit.

-Silverback offers numerous types of spirits, but perhaps most distinctive of all is its Strange Monkey gin, which wins over even the most skeptical gin drinker by toning down the piney juniper notes so prevalent in many of today’s gins.
-The distillery’s Blackback honey rye satisfies both the foodie and the spirits aficionado by marrying amber rye with honey sourced from local Virginia farms.
-The tasting room, open Thursday through Monday, serves creative craft cocktails using local ingredients and the distillery’s full array of spirits.
+Silverback’s Strange Monkey gin wins over the most skeptical drinker with its approachable character.
+Blackback honey rye marries amber rye with honey sourced from local farms.
+The tasting room, open Thursday to Monday, serves craft cocktails using local ingredients and the distillery’s full array of spirits.